Higher-group symmetry in finite gauge theory and stabilizer codes: Application: higher-group symmetry and Clifford hierarchy of logical gates

 together with $[U, W(\gamma)]=1$, where $V(\Sigma)$ represent the magnetic defects that generate the $\Z_2$ 1-form symmetry, and $W(\gamma)$ is the electric Wilson line operator generating the $\Z_2$ 2-form symmetry.
 Note that the above commutator gives a non-trivial logical gate if and only if $U$ supports an orientation-reversing defect on it, and $\Sigma$ intersects the orientation-reversing defect along a topologically non-trivial 1-cycle $\gamma$.

 This can happen when we have a non-orientable 3d space such as $\text{Klein bottle} \times S^1$.
-Under these conditions, the magnetic defect $V(\Sigma)$ is then identified as the Pauli $X$ gate acting on the code space, while $W(\gamma)$ is regarded as the Pauli $Z$ gate.
-The above commutation relation then implies that the SPT defect $U$ encodes CZ logical gate acting on the code space.
+Under these conditions, the magnetic defect $V(\Sigma)$ is then identified as the Pauli $X$ gate acting on the codespace, while $W(\gamma)$ is regarded as the Pauli $Z$ gate.
+The above commutation relation then implies that the SPT defect $U$ encodes CZ logical gate acting on the codespace.
 There are 3 logical qubits, and depending on where we put the orientation reversal the CZ gate acts on two of them.